MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 When searching for PowerShell commands with `Get-Help`, you want to be a little more vague instead of being too specific with what you're searching for.

-Searching for process earlier found only commands that contained process in the name of the command and returned only those results.
-When `Get-Help` is used to search for processes, it doesn't find any matches for command names, so it performs a search of every help topic in PowerShell on your system and returns any matches it finds.
+Searching for `process` earlier found only commands that contained `process` in the name of the command and returned only those results.
+When `Get-Help` is used to search for `processes`, it doesn't find any matches for command names, so it performs a search of every help topic in PowerShell on your system and returns any matches it finds.
 This causes it to return an enormous number of results.

 ```powershell
 Get-Help processes